-The Syracuse Jewish Family Service (SJFS) and IMPARA: Institute at Menorah Park for Applied Research on Aging (IMPARA) invites all older adults, family care givers, and aging services and healthcare professionals to attend this one-day event inspiring us to reach for what it means to be alive and human at any age.
-This innovative and highly topical inaugural Arts & Minds Symposium “A Reason to Get Up in the Morning: Creative Self Expression and Wellbeing in Later Life” will be held from 9 am to 5 pm on October 31, 2018 at Menorah Park in Syracuse, New York.
+The Syracuse Jewish Family Service (SJFS) and IMPARA: Institute at Menorah Park for Applied Research on Aging (IMPARA) invites all older adults, family care givers, and aging services and healthcare professionals to attend this two-day event inspiring us to reach for what it means to be alive and human at any age.
+This innovative and highly topical inaugural Arts & Minds Symposium "My Annie Hall" and “A Reason to Get Up in the Morning: Creative Self Expression and Wellbeing in Later Life” will be held respectively from 5:30 - 8pm on Tuesday, October 30th and 9 am to 5 pm on October 31, 2018 at Menorah Park in Syracuse, New York.

 Experience, understand, and learn to harness creative and expressive strategies that promote wellbeing in later life.
 A design thinking process will guide participants through an immersion into the transformative possibilities offered by creative and expressive arts and will provide insight into how and why these modalities influence wellbeing so powerfully in later life.
 The day will culminate with a conversation about collaborating to innovate creative self-expression programming in our community and our personal and professional lives.

 Join us October 30th in experiencing a re-boot of the classic film by Woody Allen, starring older adults from the Lenox Hill Neighborhood House on Manhattan’s Upper West Side conceived and directed by artists Ellie Sachs and Matt Starr.
 The light deli supper, film screening and directors presentation will offer a captivating – and hilarious – illustration of what happens when we offer older adults the chance to engage their creative selves.
 For tickets click here.

 The all-day program "A Reason to Get Up in the Morning: Creative Self Expression and Wellbeing in Later Life on October 31 will feature the following: